Kate’s Best Penne with Spicy Vodka Sauce Recipe

 Instructions

-- Heat olive oil in a large pot or Dutch oven over medium heat.
-Add shallots, salt, and chile flakes and cook, stirring occasionally until shallots are tender but not browned, about 7 minutes.
+- Heat 3 tablespoons olive oil in a large pot or Dutch oven over medium heat.
+Add 3 minced shallots, 1 teaspoon kosher salt, and 1-2 teaspoons chile flakes and cook, stirring occasionally until shallots are tender but not browned, about 7 minutes.

-- Add tomato paste and cook, stirring the tomato paste into the shallots until it is melted and has turned from bright red to a brownish color, about 3 minutes.
-Add crushed tomatoes and oregano and reduce heat to low.
+- Add 1/4 cup tomato paste and cook, stirring the tomato paste into the shallots until it is melted and has turned from bright red to a brownish color, about 3 minutes.
+Add 15-ounces can of crushed tomatoes and 1 teaspoon dried oregano and reduce heat to low.
 Cook, uncovered, stirring frequently, until the sauce is thick and the flavors have melded, about 30 minutes.
 The sauce should be barely simmering.
 It will be very thick, almost a paste.
 This is fine, it will turn back into a sauce when you add the vodka and cream.

-- Once pasta is cooked and the sauce is thick, stir the vodka and cream into the sauce.
+- Once pasta is cooked and the sauce is thick, stir the 1/3 cup vodka and 1 cup cream into the sauce.
 Taste and add more salt and chile flakes if needed.

 - Spoon the pasta into bowls and sprinkle with parmesan and basil leaves.